In less than two decades, the Earth has tilted 80cm due to groundwater pumping - Photo: FREEPIK

 “They quantified the role of groundwater pumping on polar movement,” he said in a press release, “and it was actually quite significant.”

 Where the water comes from and where it goes is also important.
 Redistribution of water from the mid-latitudes makes the biggest difference.
-Thus, the strong movement of water from both western North America and northwestern India has played a key role in the tilt changes.
+Thus, the strong movement of water from both western North America and northwest India has played a key role in the changes in tilt.

-Now that the impacts of water migration have been known for only a short and relatively recent period of time, digging into historical data can help reveal trends and provide deeper insights into the effects of groundwater migration.
+Now that the impacts of water migration have been known for only a short and relatively recent period, digging into historical data can help reveal trends and provide a deeper understanding of the effects of groundwater migration.

-“Looking at the Earth’s rotational poles changing is useful,” Seo says, “to understand water storage fluctuations at the continental scale.”
-The data could also help conservationists understand how to work to prevent further sea level rise and other climate problems.
+“It’s useful to observe the changes in Earth’s rotation poles,” Seo says, “to understand the changes in water storage at the continental scale.”
+The data could also help conservationists understand how to address continued sea-level rise and other climate problems.

 Source: https://tuoitre.vn/con-nguoi-lam-trai-dat-nghieng-80-cm-chi-trong-hai-thap-ky-20250727125329212.htm